 Although hemophilia is thought of as a man’s bleeding disorder, women can have it, too.
-The more common bleeding disorder in women is von Willebrand disease (VWD), which occurs in about 1% of the US population.
+The most common bleeding disorder is von Willebrand disease (VWD), which occurs in about 1% of the US population.
 Symptoms include nosebleeds, easy bruising, and heavy and prolonged menstrual periods that last longer than a week, also known as menorrhagia.

-The National Hemophilia Foundation’s Victory for Women website has all the information you need about symptoms, testing and diagnosis, and managing your bleeding disorder.
+The National Bleeding Disorders Foundation’s Victory for Women website has all the information you need about symptoms, testing and diagnosis, and managing your bleeding disorder.

 If you have symptoms of a bleeding disorder, your life can be better if you know.
 Better if you seek care.
 Better if you get treatment.
 Find out if you are at risk, and take the first step in feeling better.
 Better You Know.